Lodi Bottles of Syrah, Cabernet and Zinfandel Wine

 2012 Crankcase (a secret blend of four varitels) $37 ✰+

 One of their specialties is the 2012 Crankcase.
 It’s one of their priciest wines and always seems to be on the verge of selling out.
-It’s a blend of four varietals and they keep it secret.
-However when we asked Joe if it had Mourvedre, Merlot, Cabernet and Syrah in it, he jokingly claimed it was too noisy in the wine room he couldn’t hear us.
+It’s a blend of four varietals they keep secret.
+When we asked Joe if it contained Mourvedre, Merlot, Cabernet and Syrah, he jokingly claimed the room was too noisy and he couldn’t hear us.
 Alas, we’ll never know for sure.

 A special note about their aerating technique.
 We recently wrote about this, criticizing wineries for aerating their wines without encouraging customers to do the same at home.
 Aeration greatly changes the texture, fruit and the boldness of wine (or any other beverage poured through one.)
 As an example, it will strip the ‘oaky butter’ right out of a Chardonnay and Jack Daniels becomes approachable.

 All of the wine Berghold pours in their tasting room is aerated and you should do the same (except the 2009 Syrah/Merlot blend.)
 They sell the Menu Blade Aerating Pourer in the tasting room, but there was no discussion of it with guests.
 We suggest they offer an aerator to customers purchasing bottles of wine, so that their experience at home will be the same as in the Berghold tasting room.
 To see our aerator of choice, you may read about Hailey’s Corker in our critiques.
 You’ll find Berghold on the east side of Lodi’s downtown on 17343 N. Cherry road.